-W1 communicate information/ideas/opinions clearly, accurately and effectively

-W2 organise ideas into coherent paragraphs using a range of appropriate linking devices

-W3 use a range of grammatical structures accurately and effectively

-W4 show control of punctuation and spelling

-W5 use appropriate register and style/format for the given purpose and audience
+- W1 communicate information/ideas/opinions clearly, accurately and effectively - W2 organise ideas into coherent paragraphs using a range of appropriate linking devices - W3 use a range of grammatical structures accurately and effectively - W4 show control of punctuation and spelling - W5 use appropriate register and style/format for the given purpose and audience

-Question Answer
+Question Answer Marks

 1 (animal) bones 1

-2 35 000 (years) 1
+2 35 000 (years)

 3 (there had been a) rock fall/(entrance) blocked 1

 4 horsehair 1

 5 (sur)name of (one of) discoverer(s)/after discoverer 1

-6 Award 1 mark for each detail up to a maximum of 2 marks temperature/cool/cold atmosphere/damp(er than outside)
+6 Award 1 mark for each detail up to a maximum of 2 marks: temperature/cool/cold atmosphere/damp(er than outside)

 7 faces human(-like) 1

-8 people/humans/where people (do not) feature 1
+8 people/humans/people (do not) feature 1

+9 Award 1 mark for each detail up to a maximum 4 marks: 1 (look) fresher / better preserved / less damage(d) 2 walls clean(ed) before painting / background (colour) lighter 3 (seem) more alive 4 animals (much) more aggressive 5 (scenes of) animals interacting 4

-9(a) С 1
+10(a) С 1

+10(b) D 1

-9(b) В 1
+10(c) В 1

-9(c) С 1
+10(d) С 1

-9(d) A 1
+10(e) A 1

-9(e) В 1
+10(f) В 1

+10(g) D 1

-9(f) A 1
+10(h) A 1

-9(g) В 1
+10(i) В 1

-9(h) A 1
+10(j) A 1

-10 Award 1 mark for each acceptable response, up to a maximum of 3 marks.
-Acceptable responses are: 3

-Reasons why some birds fly from Africa to northern Europe at certain times of the year:

-to feed (on the insects that are available)/(plenty of) food fewer birds/not so many birds good places for (building) nests/build nests/to nest safe/(other) animals that might attack them long days (during summer are good for them)

-Question Answer 11 Award 1 mark for each acceptable response, up to a maximum of 2 marks.
-Acceptable responses are: 2 How birds find their way when they are migrating: born knowing (which route they need to take)/(they)know (follow) coastlines sun stars 12 Award 1 mark for each acceptable response, up to a maximum of 2 marks.
-Acceptable responses are: Challenges for birds when they are migrating: long distances/(over) 8000 kilometres (flying across) deserts/Sahara (crossing) seas/Mediterranean (natural) feeding places destroyed/feeding places built on/(not) finding food 13 Award up to a total of 12 marks 12 Up to 6 marks to be awarded for Content (Reading) Relevant Content points to include are: Advantages reduce traffic jams/encourage people to use cars less cause very little pollution (because they run on electricity) (tram) tracks cheaper to build (than railway lines) a tram route will never change trams (more) comfortable (to ride in) Disadvantages 6 constructing_a tram system considerable time 7 other traffic gets stuck behind trams/not enough space to drive around them 8 noisier than buses/noisy up to 6 marks to be awarded for Language (Writing) see generic marking criteria for Exercise 4.
+Question Answer Marks 11 Award 1 mark for each acceptable response, up to a maximum of 3 marks.
+Acceptable responses are: Reasons why some birds fly from Africa to northern Europe at certain times of the year: feed (on the insects that are available)/(plenty of) food fewer birds/not so many birds good places for (building) nests/build nests/to nest safe/(other) animals that might attack them long days (during summer are good for them) 12 Award 1 mark for each acceptable response, up to a maximum of 3 marks.
+Acceptable responses are: How birds find their way when they are migrating: 6 born knowing (which route they need to take)/(they) know 7 (follow) coastlines 8 sun 9 stars 13 Award 1 mark for each acceptable response, up to a maximum of 3 marks.
+Acceptable responses are: 3 Challenges for birds when they are migrating: 10 long distances/(over) 8000 kilometres 11 (flying across) deserts/Sahara 12 (crossing) seas/Mediterranean 13 (natural) feeding places destroyed/feeding places built on/(not) finding food